mbensmida/sphinx-poc/docs/ManageTasks.rst

 **Via Activity stream**

-You can even create a task outside the BRAND\_TASK\_MANAGEMENT application by using the following syntaxes on the Activity stream:
+You can even create a task outside the Tasks Management application by using the following syntaxes on the Activity stream:

 -  Creating a task: ++\ *task\_title*.